 - Place the grated zucchini on a cheesecloth and squeeze as much liquid as you can.
 See the video above for this.

 - In a large bowl, whisk eggs.
 Add in the zucchini, black pepper and salt.
 Stir until combined well.
 Add in 1 tablespoon cheese and give it a good stir.

 - Pour this mixture into the baking pan and spread evenly.

-- Sprinkle cornmeal and breadcrumbs and the rest of the cheese on the top.
+- Sprinkle cornmeal and breadcrumbs and bake for 30 minutes.